My dog might be invincible. He might also be demented.

 According to research, about 60 percent of dogs over the age of 14 show signs of dementia, often not obvious until the dog is in an advanced stage.

-It’s hard to say.
+Symptons of dementia are not the same in all dogs.
 According to my dog’s neurology report, “clinical signs of CCD are numerous and often unspecific.”
 Here’s the list:

 - Aimless wandering (often pacing at night known as ‘sun-downing’)